Wilson Boulevard & N. Livingston Street Intersection Safety Project

 - Improve intersection safety for people walking, biking, taking transit and driving in this key commercial and residential corridor

-- Update bus stop and ramps to meet most recent accessibility standards
+- Update bus stop and ramps to meet the most recent accessibility standards

 - Reduce conflicts between transit vehicles serving transit stops and people biking on Wilson Blvd